jwaldorf-okta/okta.github.io/_source/docs/guides/okta_sign-in_widget.md

 Below is some example CSS, which will give you an idea of how you can style the Okta Sign-In Widget.
 You can try out this CSS yourself by copying the `<style>` tag below into the `<head>` section of the `login-to-okta.html` file that you created above.
+Be sure to place it below the link portions so that your style overwrites the okta default.

 ~~~ html
 <style>